Kent Haruf: Later works

 In 2004, Haruf published a sequel to Plainsong entitled Eventide.
 Library Journal described the prose as "crisp" and the novel as "honest storytelling that is compelling and rings true."
 Publishers Weekly felt that the book was "as lovely and accomplished as its predecessor", calling it "an uncommonly rich novel".
 Booklists Donna Seaman also praised Eventide, commenting on Haruf's "faith in goodness" and lauding him as "a master of restraint and a writer of remarkable tenderness and dignity".
-In a more negative review, Jonathan Miles of the New York Times dubbed it overly similar to Plainsong, labeling it a "repeat performance" and arguing that the book's readers were comparable to Pottery Barn shoppers.
+In a more negative review, Jonathan Miles of The New York Times dubbed it overly similar to Plainsong, labeling it a "repeat performance" and arguing that the book's readers were comparable to Pottery Barn shoppers.
 Although Kakutani also noted commonalities with Plainsong, she assessed Eventide, with its "understated prose" and "simple, laconic" dialogue, as having "the lovely, measured grace of an old hymn."

 Haruf's penultimate novel, Benediction, was published in 2014.
 The book focuses on the final months of Holt's hardware store owner, "Dad" Lewis, who has incurable cancer.
-Noting its post-9/11 setting, Paul Elie of the New York Times held that Haruf used the book to dispel the idea that Holt was "outside the stream of current affairs", and felt the novel was "affecting but transitional... genuine but incomplete".
-The Denver Post's reviewer, Tucker Shaw, wrote that "Haruf has an extraordinary grasp of quiet" in his review, which summarized the book as "a masterful look at end of life".
+Noting its post-9/11 setting, Paul Elie of The New York Times held that Haruf used the book to dispel the idea that Holt was "outside the stream of current affairs", and felt the novel was "affecting but transitional ... genuine but incomplete".
+The Denver Posts reviewer, Tucker Shaw, wrote that "Haruf has an extraordinary grasp of quiet" in his review, which summarized the book as "a masterful look at end of life".
 Kirkus Reviews criticized Benediction, arguing that although Lewis' story had "dignity and gravitas", other plotlines were "contrived" and redundant.
 Brad Hooper of Booklist described it as a "a story elegant in its simple telling and remarkable in its authentic capture of universal human emotions."

 Our Souls at Night, Haruf's final novel, was published posthumously in 2015.
 The book centers on the relationship between Addie and Louis, two elderly and widowed neighbors who begin spending nights together to fight loneliness.
-Joan Silber of the New York Times described it as exemplifying Haruf's "great subject, the struggle of decency against small-mindedness", noting his "dogged insistence that simple elements carry depth".
-Ann Hulbert, writing for The Atlantic, reported that Our Souls At Night "delivers a retort to critics who yawned that Haruf was stuck in his homespun ways", adding that he, "triumphantly, succeeds in having the last word".
+Joan Silber of The New York Times described it as exemplifying Haruf's "great subject, the struggle of decency against small-mindedness", noting his "dogged insistence that simple elements carry depth".
+Ann Hulbert, writing for The Atlantic, reported that Our Souls at Night "delivers a retort to critics who yawned that Haruf was stuck in his homespun ways", adding that he, "triumphantly, succeeds in having the last word".
 The New Yorker described the novel as a "delicate, sneakily devastating evocation of place and character."
-The Washington Posts Ron Charles praised Our Souls At Night, writing that it is "such a tender, carefully polished work that it seems like a blessing we had no right to expect."
-In translation by Fabio Cremonesi, Haruf's works, starting with Our Souls At Night, became bestsellers in Italy beginning in 2017.
+The Washington Posts Ron Charles praised Our Souls at Night, writing that it is "such a tender, carefully polished work that it seems like a blessing we had no right to expect."
+In translation by Fabio Cremonesi, Haruf's works, starting with Our Souls at Night, became bestsellers in Italy beginning in 2017.
 The novel was adapted in 2017 into a film by the same name, directed by Ritesh Batra and starring Robert Redford and Jane Fonda.